Bad Day at Black Rock: Production

-The film was budgeted at $1.3 million and shot in Eastmancolor using Cinemascope because Schary thought that widescreen would emphasize the menace of the isolated town.
+The film was budgeted at $1.3 million.
+It was shot in Eastmancolor using CinemaScope, because Schary thought that widescreen would emphasize the menace of the isolated town.
 Temperatures on location were over 100 °F. On August 9, the cast and crew relocated to the MGM studio lot in Culver City.
 André Previn was hired to write the score.

 Although the film is essentially a crime drama set in 1945, it is generally regarded as a neo-Western, with strong links to the revisionist Western genre.
 The premiere was at Loew's 72nd Street Theatre in New York City on December 8, 1954.
 The film was released nationally in January 1955.
 According to MGM records, it earned US$1,966,000 in the US and Canada, and $1,822,000 elsewhere, making the studio a profit of $947,000.

-The plot of the movie—a small western, desert town hiding a guilty secret, or protecting a local person from outside law enforcement officers—became a common trope in crime shows on U.S. television.
-Detective and crime series as diverse as Cannon, Kojak, The A-Team and Remington Steele, among others, each had an episode with a plot similar to Bad Day at Black Rock.
-In the case of Kojak and Remington Steele, the film is actually mentioned in the dialogue of the episodes.

 Themes

 Film historian Stuart M. Kaminsky, in American Film Genres (1985), contrasts the ideology that guides Spencer Tracy's McCreedy, with the key motivating factor in samurai tradition:

 There is a crucial difference between Tracy and a samurai hero.
 Tracy is very much interested in preserving his own life.
 He wants to bring about justice, but he will escape without providing it if he must.
 Duty to a cause is the guiding principle for a samurai...Death is not relevant; it is, in fact, ennobling if it comes in the service of one's lord.
 The Western hero has a great sense of self; the samurai has a great sense of subordination of self.

-Although essentially a crime drama with revisionist Western overtones, the film is one of the first to recognize discrimination against Japanese Americans in World War II.
-No Japanese American characters are portrayed, although Komoko and his son, both dead, are central to the plot.
+Although essentially a crime drama with revisionist Western overtones, the film is one of the first to recognize discrimination against Japanese in World War II.
+No Japanese characters are portrayed, although Komoko and his son, both dead, are central to the plot.
 In her 1991 documentary film History and Memory: For Akiko and Takashige, Rea Tajiri uses footage from Bad Day at Black Rock to illustrate prevailing attitudes toward the Japanese.
 Tajiri's family were among those interned after the attack on Pearl Harbor.

 John Streamas describes the film as an indictment of both racism and McCarthyism.
-He comments on the unusual means of denunciation that it employs, because with no Japanese-American characters in the story, there is no liberation of an oppressed victim.
+He comments on the unusual means of denunciation that it employs, because with no Japanese characters in the story, there is no liberation of an oppressed victim.
 Instead, the plot delivers justice for the victim of a murder that occurred four years earlier.